Jbleezy/BO1-Reimagined/README.md

 ### Wonder Weapons
 #### Baby Gun
-* Fixed a bug that caused the g_spawn error to happen when shrinking enemies and allowing them to regrow multiple times throughout a game
+* Fixed a bug that caused an error to happen when shrinking enemies and allowing them to regrow many times throughout a game

 #### Scavenger
 * Damages an enemy on impact